 When it comes to the former, of course we already know this.
 A healthy diet leads to a healthier body and replacing high calorie foods and snacks with more nutritious fruits and vegetables is bound to lead to more weight loss than not making those healthier substitutions.

-The latter change is perhaps a little more surprising because this research found that those people who were instructed to avoid watching TV on the sofa led to them consuming less saturated fat without them making the effort to do so.
+The latter change is perhaps a little more surprising because this research found that men who were instructed to avoid watching TV on their recliners led to them consuming less saturated fat without them making the effort to do so.
+And helped him from not sleeping in his recliner which can have health side effects.
 It seemed to happen automatically.

 The study investigated 204 adults who all had high intakes of saturated fat, low intakes of fruits and vegetables and low levels of physical activity.
 The participants were divided into four groups and given different instructions which they had to adhere to for three weeks.
 The first group had to increase the amount of fruit and vegetables eaten.
 The second group had to decrease fat intake and sedentary behaviour.
 The third were instructed to diet more traditionally i.e. to decrease fat intake and increase levels of physical activity and the final group had to increase the amount of fruit and vegetables eaten as well as decrease sedentary leisure time.
 If the patients reached their targets and made healthy adjustments to their lives they were paid a fee os $175.